 - I always carry a drone (in areas where unmanned aircraft is allowed) for cool aerial shots.
 If drones aren’t allowed, I typically opt for packing my nice camera.

-- Hiking poles.
+- Trekking poles.
 Whether or not you carry hiking poles is a personal preference.
 We tend to leave ours at home most of the time, but have loved having them on strenuous hikes with significant elevation change.

 - First Aid Kit: we like this Day Hike Kit from REI and HART.
 It contains the basics, but also comes in larger sizes if you want to carry more.